okta/okta-oidc-js/packages/okta-react/README.md

 #### `auth.getFromUri()`

 Returns the stored URI and query parameters stored by `setFromUri` and removes it from storage.
-See the ImplicitCallback component for an example of use.
+See the LoginCallback component for an example of use.

 #### `auth.getTokenManager()`